 7. Ichi-Ban Boshi

-Ichi-Ban Boshi is an institution in the ramen world here in Sydney.
+Ichi-Ban Boshi is an institution in Sydney.
 When it comes to flavour and ingredients, they don’t pull their punches.
-When visiting Ichi-Ban Boshi, their signature dish — the Tonkotsu is a must.
-Its rich and brothy and an overall delight.
-It’s some of the best Japanese ramen in the city and they stick close to their roots as far as flavour goes.
+When visiting Ichi-Ban Boshi, their signature dish — the Tonkotsu is rich and brothy and comes highly recommended.
+It’s some of the best Japanese ramen in the city and they stick close to their roots in terms of flavour.

 Address: 2 The Galeries, 500 George St, Sydney NSW 2000